Index 2024

 Legal framework

-By meeting the requirements of the European Court of Human Rights and its case law, the general legislative framework sets minimum standards for the protection of journalists.
-At the same time, corruption, insufficient independence and low efficiency of the justice system make the state often toothless vis-a-vis press freedom violations.
-Independent media and investigative journalists are regularly victims of abusive procedures, or SLAPPs.
+The country’s overall legislative framework provides minimum standards for the protection of journalists, in line with the requirements of the European Convention on Human Rights and case-law of the Strasbourg Court.
+At the same time, corruption, the lack of independence and the low effectiveness of the judicial system make the state often powerless vis-a-vis press freedom violations.
+Independent media and investigative journalists are often subjected to SLAPP procedures.

 Economic context

-The media are almost entirely dependent on income from advertising, in which the state plays an important role.
-Distribution of national and EU funds to the media by the government is completely non-transparent, which allows the trading of public funding for favorable coverage.
+The media are almost entirely dependent on income from advertising, which is largely controlled by the state.
+Distribution of national and EU funds to the media by the government lacks transparency, which facilitates a partisan allocation in favour of media that support the government.
+However, the government that took office in June 2023 has said it intends to address this problem.

 Sociocultural context

 Investigative reporters covering organized crime and corruption are regularly threatened.
-In addition, media specializing in minority issues or funded by foundations from Western Europe and the United States are frequently confronted with hostility and hate campaigns.
+In addition, media specializing in minority issues or funded by foundations from the United States and Western Europe are frequently confronted with hostility and hate campaigns.

 Safety